porta8080/xcroller/README.md

 Using it is very simple: you have to register the elements you want to apply the effect to and initialize the plugin.

-To register the elements you can just add the class xCroller to the DOM elements you wish, or assign a jQuery selector to the property xCroller.selector.
+To register the elements you can just add the class xcroller to the DOM elements you wish, call the method xcroller([selector[,params]]), or even instantiate an xCroller object like this new xCroller([selector[,params]]).

-To initialize the plugin, simply add data-xcroller attribute to the BODY tag.
+To initialize the plugin, if you didn't do it by Javascript, simply add data-xcroller attribute to the BODY tag.
-You can set it to true, TRUE or 1, or assign a jQuery selector to it.
+You can set it to true, TRUE or 1.

-You can also initialize it by Javascript running new xCroller([selector],[params]) or xcroller([selector],[params]).
-You can change the other of these two parameters.